-The results represent the cradle-to-gate with options environmental performance of mill finished, painted, and anodized thermally treated aluminum extrusions.
+The results represent the cradle-to-gate with required options environmental performance of mill finished, painted, and anodized aluminum extrusions.
 As shown in the figures above, the results indicate that the impacts are driven by modules A1 (Raw Material Supply), A3 (Manufacturing) and D (Reuse, recovery, recycling potential).
-The primary impact is derived from upstream aluminum production and transformation to extrusions in module A1 (raw material supply).
-The thermal improvement on top of the surface treatment increased the overall GWP slightly.

-However, module D (Reuse, recovery, recycling potential) reduces the impact significantly.
+Most of the impacts are derived from upstream primary aluminum production in module A1 (raw material supply).
+The extrusion stage contributes to around 10% of the GWP impact, which is explained by the energy use required for this process stage.
+The subsequent process stages (anodizing and painting) contribute less than 5% to the GWP in both cases.
+However, module D (Reuse, recovery, recycling potential) reduces each impact by at least 30%.